 The first thing to do when determining what fuel to use in your vehicle is to consult your owner’s manual.
 If this is not an option, or if you’d like to see if other options are available for you, simply follow the headings and links below to ensure you are using a safe, renewable, cleaner-burning biofuel blend that won’t break the bank.

-E15 is EPA-approved for all 2001 and newer passenger vehicles, SUVs, and light-duty trucks.
-E15 is a blend of 15% ethanol and 85% gasoline.
+Unleaded 88/E15 is EPA-approved for all 2001 and newer passenger vehicles, SUVs, and light-duty trucks.
+Unleaded 88 is a blend of 15% ethanol and 85% gasoline.
 It contains just 5% more ethanol than the E10 blend typically used today, but provides greater savings, more octane, and virtually the same fuel economy.

-To learn more about E15, please click here.
+To learn more about Unleaded 88, please click here.

-For a list of Iowa retail stations offering E15, please click here.
+For a list of Iowa retail stations offering Unleaded 88, please click here.

 Do you drive a Flex-Fuel Vehicle (FFV)?

-If your vehicle is an FFV it is noted in the owner’s manual, on the fuel cap, or by consulting this list of FFVs available U.S. by clicking here.
+If your vehicle is an FFV it will be noted in the owner’s manual or on the fuel cap.
+You can also consult this list of FFVs available in the U.S.

 To learn more about E85 and higher ethanol blends, please click here.